 Although there have been several advancements in the scientific world regarding new medications and cutting-edge diagnostic techniques, the rate of these diseases has multiplied many times.
-This increase has been steep particularly in the last 20 years.
-Due to this trend, major organizations including the American Heart Association, National Institutes of Health, and National Heart, Lung, and Blood Institute have all started looking at an integrative approach to managing this growing epidemic.
+This increase has been steep, particularly in the last 20 years.
+Due to this trend, major organizations, including the American Heart Association, National Institutes of Health, and National Heart, Lung, and Blood Institute have all started looking at an integrative approach to managing this growing epidemic.
 Diagnostic testing and medications are still the mainstays of patient management.
 However, the importance of diet, exercise, stress reduction, and lifestyle habits cannot be ignored.

 A typical modern North American diet is high in saturated fats, omega-6 fatty acids, high glycemic load carbohydrates, and many artificial additives.
-This unhealthy diet, combined with little training in nutrition among medical professionals, is being considered a major setback in tackling these diseases.
+This unhealthy diet, combined with little training in nutrition among medical professionals, is being considered a significant setback in tackling these diseases.
 Fortunately, there has been tremendous research done in the last few decades examining the effects of dietary patterns on chronic diseases.
 This information is easily available to physicians online.

 Dietary Approaches to Stop Hypertension (DASH) diet originated in the 1990s.
 In 1992, the National Institute of Health (NIH) started funding for several research projects to see if specific dietary interventions were useful in treating hypertension.
 Subjects included in the study were advised to follow just the dietary interventions and not include any other lifestyle modifications to avoid any confounding factors.
 They found that only the dietary intervention alone was able to decrease systolic Blood Pressure by about 6 to 11 mm Hg.
 This effect was seen both in hypertensive as well as normotensive people.
 Based on these results, in some instances, DASH has been advocated as the first-line pharmacologic therapy along with lifestyle modification.